frank-Regal/camera_calibration/README.md

          ```
   2. Print the calibration board and paste it to a completely flat surface.

-  3. Record a ROS bag as you move you capture the april grid all around the frame of your camera.
+  3. Record a ROS bag.
+As you move the camera, capture the april grid all around the frame of your camera.

 ## 4. Configuration
 1. Place the ROS bag you recorded in `data/` directory